Semiparametric logistic regression for inference on relative vaccine efficacy in case-only studies with informative missingness: Semiparametric targeted learning and inference for the conditional odds ratios

-where the convergence is jointly in distribution as a random vector and $\text{cov}(D_{P}(\cdot)) \in \mathbb{R}^s \times \mathbb{R}^s$ is the covariance matrix $\text{cov}(D_P(\cdot)) := E\left[D_{P}(O)D_{P}^{T}(O) \right]$. \end{theorem} Since $\beta(P_{n}^*)$ is asymptotically linear with influence function being the efficient influence function, it follows from Bickel et al. (1993) that $\beta(P_{n}^*)$ is a locally efficient estimator.
+Since $\beta(P_{n}^*)$ is asymptotically linear with influence function being the efficient influence function, it follows from Bickel et al. (1993) that $\beta(P_{n}^*)$ is a locally efficient estimator.
 The first part of Condition \ref{cond::limitFeature} imposes uniform bounds on the feature mapping $\underline{f}$, and can potentially be relaxed with a more careful analysis.
 The second part of Condition \ref{cond::limitFeature} ensures that the coefficient vector $\beta(P)$ that satisfies \eqref{eqn::parametricForm} can be uniquely identified from $P$.
 Condition \ref{cond::limitspTMLEaBounded} bounds the conditional odds ratios, and its violation can lead to estimator instability.
 Condition \ref{cond::limitspTMLEb} requires well-behaved nuisance estimators and can be relaxed to allow for black-box algorithms using sample-splitting or cross-fitting (Schick, 1986; van der Laan, Rose, 2011; Chernozhukov et al., 2018) .
-Condition \ref{cond::limitspTMLEc} requires nuisance estimators to converge to true target functions faster than $n^{-1/4}$.
+Condition \ref{cond::limitspTMLEc} requires the targeted nuisance estimators to converge to true target functions faster than $n^{-1/4}$.
+Under mild regularity conditions, this condition holds when the untargeted nuisance estimators converge at a rate faster than $n^{-1/4}$ --- see Theorem of \cite{vanderLaanRose2011}.
 Smoothing splines \citep{friedman1991multivariate, tibshirani1996regression}, reproducing kernel Hilbert space estimators, the highly adaptive lasso \citep{HAL2016}, and some neural network architectures \citep{Farrell2018DeepNN} can satisfy both Conditions \ref{cond::limitspTMLEb} and \ref{cond::limitspTMLEc}.

 Next, let $P_{n}^* \in \mathcal{M}$ denote the targeted distribution for $\beta_{adj}(P)$ introduced in Section \ref{section::spTMLEMissing} obtained from an initial estimator $P_{n,0} \in \mathcal{M}_{adj}$ of $P_0$.
 Denote $\pi_n := \pi_{P_{n,0}}$, $\Pi_n:= \Pi_{P_{n,0}}$, $\overline{\mu}_n^* := \overline{\mu}_{P_{n}^*}$, and ${\mu}_{n, adj}^* := {\mu}_{adj, P_{n}^*}$.
 The following theorem establishes conditions under which $\beta_{adj}(P_{n}^*)$ is an asymptotically linear estimator of $\beta_{adj}(P)$.